-Slide digitizing will yield a numbered archive of your entire collection, making it available for online posting, prints, and historical research.
+Slide digitizing will yield an archive of your entire collection, making it available for online posting, prints, and historical research.
 We use a dedicated slide scanner for small jobs, and for large ones there is a streamlined workflow with tethered full-frame mirrorless camera on a copy stand, color calibration tools, and dedicated Lightroom machine.
 We can return the slides in archival sleeves with corresponding “contact sheet” images to serve as a cross reference, and also include the huge RAW files for future PhotoShop work with full dynamic range, as well as small convenient files for sharing on social media.
 (In the parlance of archivists, those three levels are Preservation, Mezzanine, and Access.)

 Please get in touch via the Contact form if you have questions or would like to have some digitizing done, and we will advise the best way to proceed and give you an idea of costs.
 If you include your mailing address, I’ll send a quaint hardcopy brochure… as retro as movie film!
 I am setting up an online storefront to make this all simple, and it will have an associated blog with featured stills and videos, tech tips, storage advice, human-interest stories, and so on.
 (We take checks, plastic, Zelle, PayPal, and cash.)

 Over in the audio department, we can also do cassette and microcassette with direct-to-thumb MP3 digitizing.
-We are currently researching which reel-to-reel deck to add to the growing system.
+We are currently refurbishing that reel-to-reel deck in the photo to add to the growing system.
 And speaking of audio, all the sources diverge from their corresponding video feeds to be routed through the MOTU stack… this lets us add EQ, filter hiss or hum, and tweak levels as needed before the signals arrive at the digitizer.

-In 2020, we set up a lab in town to provide more workspace… with dedicated workstations for slides/negs, movie film, and audio/video.
-And you might enjoy my post, Digitizing Our Lives, which puts a personal twist on all this in the time of COVID-19.
+In 2021, we moved to a new lab in town to provide more workspace… with dedicated workstations for slides/negs, movie film, audio/video, electronics, and business adulting.
+And you might enjoy my 2020 post, Digitizing Our Lives, which puts a personal twist on all this in the time of COVID-19.